joniles/mpxj/mkdocs/docs/howto-use-fields.md

-Returning to our earlier example of how we might allow a user to select fields we will display, we can use the data type of the selected field to determine how we format the the selected value for display.
+Returning to our earlier example of how we might allow a user to select fields we will display, we can use the data type of the selected field to determine how we format the value for display.

 ```java
 private String getStringValue(FieldContainer container, FieldType type)